DamonRabie/datascience-project-template/README.md

 ## Getting Started

-1. Set project title
+1. Name the project
 2. Write an executive summary
 3. If data is private or too big, add data directory to .gitignore
-4. Add config directory to .gitignore
+4. Add configs directory to .gitignore
 5. Start developing :blush:

 [Provide instructions on how to get the project up and running on a local machine]